aleksrutins/hubcap/readme.md

 ### Adding hubcap to your repository
 Create a file called `.hubcap/config.yml` in your repository on the `master` branch.
 See [the one in Bettermake](https://github.com/munchkinhalfling/bettermake/blob/master/.hubcap/config.yml) for an example and syntax. \
 Then, people can install your repo as detailed above.
 There is no central package submission database or anything, so that is all that is needed.

+### Contributing to a repository that uses hubcap
+You can install the dependencies of a local project by runing `hubcap depend` in the root directory of the project.